PariKiaaa/Stacks/README.md

 # Stacks Game

 Stacks is a simple game implemented in Python using the Pygame library.
-The objective of the game is to stack bricks on top of each other as they move from right to left, trying to achieve the highest score possible.
+The objective of the game is to strategically push a moving brick onto a static stack.
+The player must carefully position the brick, ensuring that all parts are on the stack.
+Any part of the brick that extends beyond the stack will be removed, making the brick smaller.
+The game continues until the brick becomes too small to be visible or is completely pushed out of the stack.

 ## Table of Contents